How to check your artwork for print

 Modern cameras can produce images of a much higher resolution than what is needed for print.
 The benefit of this is that you don’t have to worry about image pixelation in printing.
 If you are using your phone or an older camera, be aware that the resolution might be lower simply due to the type of camera you are using.

 To check the resolution of your images, we recommend uploading them to your computer.
 Then for Windows go to File Explorer > Right Click the Photo > Properties > Details.
-And in Mac open the image in Preview > Tools > Show Inspector.
+For Mac, open the image in Preview > Tools > Show Inspector.
 This will bring up a window showing your image size and resolution.

 Colour

-We know it can be tempting to create your digital artwork in RGB but artists beware!
-RGB is designed for screens, not for print, with printed colours being unable to match the bold and vibrant tones that can be show on a monitor or phone screen.
+We know it can be tempting to create your digital artwork in RGB, but artists beware!
+RGB is designed for screens, not for print, with printed colours being unable to match the bold and vibrant tones that can be shown on a monitor or phone screen.
 We recommend converting your artwork to CMYK so you can judge whether you are happy with the colours produced.

-With spot colour printing, we need your Pantone colour to be set up as a spot colour, with the Pantone reference code in the name.
+With spot colour printing on products like spot colour business cards, we need your Pantone colour to be set up as a spot colour, with the Pantone reference code in the name.

 File Formats